Between Friday 9 August to Sunday 18 August 2019, thousands of local families will visit the annual Brisbane Ekka!

-Whilst we all know the Ekka prices tent to be a little on the expensive side, there are a stack of great family friendly activities that are completely FREE!!
-In this guide, check out the top 20 FREE activities to do with your kids at the 2018 Brisbane Ekka.
-Plus I tell you how to get discount Ekka tickets!
+While we all know the Ekka prices tend to be a little on the expensive side, there is a stack of great family-friendly ekka activities that are entirely FREE!!
+In this guide, check out the top 20 FREE activities to do with your kids at the 2019 Brisbane Ekka.
+Plus I tell you how to get discounted Ekka tickets!

-Keep reading to see how you can save up to $5 for each Ekka ticket!
+Keep reading to see how you can get cheap Ekka tickets!
 Can’t wait?
-Click here for your discounted Ekka tickets.
+Click here for your discount Ekka tickets.

 1. Watch the Racing Pigs Dive into a Pool of Water